-A staff member might also hold your child to keep her safe during the stick.
+A staff member might also hold your child to keep the child safe during the stick.
 You can also ask a nursing coordinator to help or talk with you.

 Making the vein easier to see

-The nurse can do some things to make your child’s vein easier to see.
-This can make the stick easier and quicker.
-These things include:
+To make the stick easier and quicker, the nurse can do some things to make your child’s vein easier to see:

-- Placing your child’s arm, hand, or other area for the stick lower than the heart,
+- Place your child’s arm, hand, or other area for the stick lower than the heart.

-- Wiping the area with alcohol – This makes it easier to see the vein,
+- Wipe the area with alcohol.
+This makes it easier to see the vein.

-- Using heat, such as a warm compress,
+- Use heat, such as a warm compress.

-- Asking your child to make a fist,
+- Ask your child to make a fist,

-- Using a small device called a vein finder.
+- Use a small device called a vein finder.